S2E/s2e-old/docs/FAQ.rst

    * Use the ``CodeSelector`` plugin to disable forking when execution leaves the module of interest
    * Concretize some symbolic values when execution leaves the module of interest.
 You may need to use the ``FunctionMonitor`` plugin to track function calls and concretize parameters.
-   * Provide example values to the library (e.g., to ``printf``, as described previously)
+   * Provide example values to library functions (e.g., to ``printf``, as described previously)

 5. Kill the paths that you are not interested in:

    * You may only want to explore error-free paths.
 For example, kill all those where library functions fail.
-   * You may only be interested error recovery code.
-In this case, kill all the paths in which no error occur.
+   * You may only be interested in error recovery code.
+In this case, kill all the paths in which no errors occur.
-   * Keep only the paths of interest.
-Write a custom plugin that probes the program's state to decide when to kill the path.
+   * Write a custom plugin that probes the program's state to decide when to kill the path.
    * If you exercise multiple entry points of a library (e.g., a device driver), it may make sense to choose only one successful path when an entry point exits and kill all the others.
 Use the `StateManager <Plugins/StateManager.html>`_ plugin to suspend the execution of all paths that returned from a library function until one return succeeds.